12 Tips for Travelling to Krakow

 4. Get familiar with the local currency: the złoty.

-It is important to take this point into account so that you can easily find your way around Kraków's local shops.
+It's important to keep this point in mind so that you can easily navigate your way around Kraków's local shops.

-Although Poland is a member of the European Union, its currency is not the euro, but the national currency is the złoty (PLN), with an approximate conversion of 1 euro = 4.54 złoty.
+Although Poland is a member of the European Union, it does not have the euro as its currency, but the national currency is the złoty (PLN), with an approximate conversion of 1 euro = 4.54 złoty.

-The best advice I can give you, then, is that if you have a travel itinerary already established, take the change in cash for the basic expenses during your stay such as drinks, meals and tips, and pay the rest with a card.
-But always check with your bank about commissions so you don't get any surprises.
+The best advice I can give you, then, is that if you have a travel itinerary already established, take the change in cash for basic expenses during your stay such as drinks, meals and tips, and pay the rest with a credit card.
+But always check with your bank about fees so you don't get any surprises.

-5. Download an app or take a good dictionary with you to help you communicate
+5. Download an app or bring a good dictionary to communicate

-Unless you speak Polish and can communicate without a problem, be prepared for some interaction in Kraków.
+Unless you speak Polish and can communicate with ease, be prepared for some interaction in Kraków.
 If you speak English, you won't have much trouble, as most of the population is fluent in the language.

-Take a dictionary and a translation app with you to help you get by.
+Take a dictionary and translation app with you to help you get by on a day-to-day basis.
 However, it doesn't hurt to learn a few basic Polish words, which will also be seen as a great gesture of kindness on your part.
-Here are a few.
+Here are a few:

 6. A bit of history before your visit to Kraków

-One of the exciting things about cities like Krakow is how inspiring it is to see how they have rebuilt and changed after one of the most harrowing chapters in our history.
+One of the exciting things about cities like Krakow is how inspiring it is to appreciate its reconstruction and change after one of the most harrowing chapters in our history.

-For this reason, I believe that visiting Krakow is also a learning experience where you need to show respect and empathy, beyond just enjoying a trendy European destination.
-So if you visit the city and decide to visit places like the Auschwitz concentration camps, it would be ideal to document what you will see here, because beyond a sightseeing tour, it is an exercise in memory.
+For this reason, I believe that visiting Krakow is also a learning experience in which you should show respect and empathy, beyond just enjoying a trendy European destination.
+So if you visit the city and decide to visit places like the Auschwitz concentration camps, it is ideal that you document what you will see in this place, because beyond a sightseeing tour, it is an exercise in memory.

-Keep in mind that it is not a suitable visit if you are travelling with children or very sensitive people.
-In this article I tell you more about what to see at Auschwitz Concentration Camp.
+Please note that it is not a suitable visit if you are travelling with children or very sensitive people.
+In this article I tell you more about what to see at Auschwitz Concentration Camp and then tell you how to book your Auschwitz tour.

 7. Opt for a guided tour

-Krakow is a city with a strong historical background and it is to be expected that you will want to get to know every detail hidden in its streets.
-For this reason, I advise you to opt for expert guided tours that will give you a deeper insight into the city and its corners.
+Krakow is a city steeped in history and you will want to know every detail hidden in its streets.
+For this reason, I advise you to opt for guided tours with expert guides who will offer you a deeper insight into the city and its corners.

 A guided tour offers you benefits such as: